roseyume/tails-of-kafka/README.md

 In Kafka, a partition is a way to break up a topic into smaller chunks.
 Each topic (like NeighborhoodUpdates) can have one or more partitions, and each partition is an ordered, immutable sequence of messages.
 Partitions are the foundation of Kafka’s scalability and parallelism.

-It's good to note that while topics might seem similar to message queues, they are actually logs where each message is appended to it.
+It's good to note that while topics might seem similar to message queues, topics are actually logs where each message is appended to it.

 Objective: Partitioning enables parallelism, allowing you to produce and consume from multiple partitions simultaneously.

+- Delete the consumers 'Sammy' and 'Pixie' and the producer 'Buddy'
 - Recreate the topic 'NeighborhoodUpdates' with 6 partitions instead of 1
 - Create 2 producers configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages
+- Recreate the consumer 'Pixie'

+# ✅ Check Your Work
+ - In the "Partition Assignments" table, you should notice that Pixie has been assigned to all 6 partitions.

 ## 📦 Scenario 5: Bad Server
 "There were bugs in the server so I helped take care of them 😊" ~ Buddy